 We are not currently a party to any material legal proceedings.
 We are exposed to certain asserted and unasserted potential claims.
-There can be no assurance that, with respect to potential claims made against us, that we could resolve such claims under terms and conditions that would not have a material adverse effect on our financial position, cash flows or results of operations.
+There can be no assurance with respect to potential claims made against us, that we could resolve such claims under terms and conditions that would not have a material adverse effect on our financial position, cash flows or results of operations.

-Note 11 - Unrealized Loss on Foundry Investments:
+Note 11 - Foundry Investment: